-UK PM May cautions: The alternative to my Brexit deal is no deal
+UK PM May cautions: support my Brexit deal or face no deal

-LONDON (Reuters) - British Prime Minister Theresa May has warned rebels in her party that the alternative to her potential Brexit deal with the EU is no deal.
+LONDON (Reuters) - British Prime Minister Theresa May has warned rebels in her party that unless they support her potential Brexit deal with the EU then they will face a no deal.

 The United Kingdom is due to leave the EU on March 29 and yet little is clear: There is, so far, no full exit agreement and some rebels in May’s Conservative Party have threatened to vote down a deal if she clinches one.